School District 2 passes mill levy, while Elder Grove School District's levy fails

-BILLINGS, Mont. -- In a Facebook video posted this afternoon, School District 2 superintendent Greg Upham shared his appreciation to the voters who voted in favor of the $1.6 million elementary school levy.
+BILLINGS, Mont. - In a Facebook video posted Thursday afternoon, School District 2 Superintendent Greg Upham shared his appreciation to the voters who voted in favor of the $1.6 million elementary school levy.

-In a statement following the results, Upham said "Now it's time to get busy with the budget and see where we can plug that in and help us moving forward."
+"Now it's time to get busy with the budget and see where we can plug that in and help us moving forward," Upham said.

+Superintendent Upham previously spoke about the potential of a summer COVID catch-up program but after evaluating budget concerns, decided not to move forward with the program.

 As for the upcoming fall school year, Upham says they will be using funding already provided to them as a result from COVID-19 relief grants.